 6) Prepare input.
 You can use one of the following options to prepare input:

 InferenceEngine::InferRequest::GetBlob()and feed an image and the input data to the blobs.
-In this case, input data must be aligned (resized manually) with a given blob size and have a correct color format.
+In this case, input data must be aligned (resized manually) with a given blob size.

 InferenceEngine::InferRequest::GetBlob()and set it as input for the second request using